 Health and Wellness – fostering an environment of wellness and access to care that meets the needs of our rural communities.

 Developing these areas have been deemed crucial to developing talent and economic success in rural and small communities.
 The areas of Human Capital Development are the backbone of building a stronger, more motivated, and capable workforce for Wayne County.
 Looking deeper, these areas are aimed at developing residents from birth through their lifespan.

 The impact on our lives starts early, which is why parenting education is a key focus.
 Engagement in successful parenting education programs can provide families with problem-solving skills necessary to build a healthy family, promote protective parenting factors, and increase the socioemotional competence of children as they age.
 These skills are necessary for successful navigation through the K-12 setting, which sets the stage for future employment.
 Success in social and emotional learning, starting at birth, translates into increased employability skills later in life.

 As previously noted, Wayne County has seen a steady decline in population throughout the last 10 years.
-To help, Forward Wayne County places great importance on mobilizing efforts to develop a highly competitive workforce.
+To help, FWC places great importance on mobilizing efforts to develop a highly competitive workforce.
 In addition, we aim to attract and retain a competitive workforce.